What is Albinism?

 - The United Nations has a specific mandate on albinism and provides comprehensive reports on various themes in human rights and development.
 For more information, visit the website of the UN Expert here

 - International Albinism Awareness Day: In 2014, the United Nations declared June 13 as International Albinism Awareness Day.
 Numerous awareness-raising events are organized on this occasion.
-For more information on this day, visit the UN website above, the site run by civil society Albinism Day, and the corresponding Facebook page.
+For more information on this day, visit the UN website above and the corresponding Facebook page.

 - Disabilities Strategies and Action Plans by Country/Area: This UN webpage provides links to more than 100 disability strategies and action plans.
 It aims at facilitating knowledge sharing, identifying good practices in disability-inclusive development, and promoting the rights of persons with disabilities.
 View these strategies here